-Heat syrup until it reaches 260 degrees F. This should take about 5-7 minutes.
+Heat syrup until it reaches 260 degrees F. This can take anywhere from 10-30 minutes.
 The syrup will be extremely hot and sticky so be sure to cover your hand with an oven mitt when you take the temperature.

 Immediately pour syrup over popcorn and turn with a rubber spatula to be sure it is all coated evenly.